CR-1/IR-1 Spousal Visa

 • Consular interview scheduling and issuance: typically 1 to 3 months after the case is forwarded

 Timeline is heavily influenced by the completeness and quality of the initial filing.
 Cases with missing documents, inconsistent information, or incomplete financial evidence attract Requests for Evidence that add months to the process.
-A professionally prepared application from the outset is the most effective way to minimize total processing time.
+A professionally prepared application from the outset materially reduces the risk of avoidable delays.

 After Arrival: Rights and Status